Vivienne Malone-Mayes: Career

 After earning her master's, she chaired the Mathematics department at Paul Quinn College for seven years and then at Bishop College for one year before deciding to take further graduate mathematics course.
 She was refused admission at Baylor University due to segregation and instead attend summer courses at the University of Texas.
 After another year of teaching she decided to attend the University of Texas full-time as a graduate student.
 She was the only African American and only woman in the class, and at first her classmates ignored her.
 She was not allowed to teach, was unable to attend professor Robert Lee Moore's lectures, and could not join off-campus meetings because they were held in a coffee shop which could not, under Texas law, serve African Americans.
 She wrote, "My mathematical isolation was complete", and that "it took a faith in scholarship almost beyond measure to endure the stress of earning a Ph.D. degree as a Black, female graduate student".

 She participated in civil rights demonstrations, and her friends and colleagues Etta Falconer and Lee Lorch wrote on her death that "With skill, integrity, steadfastness and love she fought racism and sexism her entire life, never yielding to the pressures or problems which beset her path".

 As an educator, Malone-Mayes's developed novel methods of teaching mathematics including a program using self-paced audio-tutorials.
 Her mathematical research was in the field of functional analysis, particularly characterizing the growth properties of ranges of nonlinear operators.
 Malone-Mayes graduated in 1966, with a dissertation entitled "A structure problem in asymptotic analysis".
-Her doctoral supervisor was Don E. Edmondson.

 Following graduation, Malone-Mayes was hired as a full-time professor in the mathematics department at Baylor University.
 Her research there continued to focus on functional analysis; of her two papers, one studies summability methods for the moment problem as operators on sequence spaces and the other studies the long-term behavior of a certain linear ordinary differential equation.

 Nonetheless, her research was sufficiently innovative for her to qualify for federal grants to support her work, and the latter paper was published in the prestigious Proceedings of the American Mathematical Society.
 She was soon a full professor.

 Malone-Mayes had a successful, lengthy career and served on several boards and committees of note, retiring in 1994 due to ill health.
 She was the fifth African-American woman to be allowed in the White House.

 Memberships

-She was a member of the board of directors of the National Association of Mathematicians.
-She was elected Director-at-large for the Texas section of Mathematical Association of America and served as director of the High School Lecture Program for the Texas section.
+She was a member of the board of directors of the National Association of Mathematicians; she was also elected Director-at-large for the Texas section of Mathematical Association of America and served as director of the High School Lecture Program for the Texas section.